Why didst thou promise such a beauteous day,

 Sonnet 35 brings to bear on the youth the preconditions for truth and

-beauty defined in the first 19 sonnets and the logic of truth and beauty
+beauty defined in the first 19 sonnets and the logic of beauty and truth

 defined in the Mistress sonnets.
 It addresses the imbalance in his understanding

-of beauty and truth.
+of truth and beauty.
 The Poet counsels that Roses have ‘thorns’

 and ‘loathsome canker in sweetest bud’ (35.2-4), and ‘silver fountains’ have